 Reduce your anxiety

-If you’ve been experiencing neck pain or shoulder pain, visit a TMJ specialist in your area.
+If you’ve been experiencing neck pain or shoulder pain, visit a TMJ doctor in your area.
 If you live close to Bellaire, Houston, call Dr. Kathy Frazar at Houston Dentists for proper treatment.